 Although the interviewing process is set for one full week, it really takes place in the first few days.
 When you start to get calls from firms about scheduling interviews, be prepared to schedule the large majority of your interviews on Monday and Tuesday.

 Most interviews will take an hour or so.
+If you are uncertain, ask.
 Although many firms are in Vancouver’s downtown core, be sure to allow yourself time to move from firm to firm.
 You may even wish to map out where your interviews will be before you begin the trek, just to give yourself some comfort that you know where you are going.
 One student suggested that you hand deliver your applications, so you get a sense of where all of the firms are located.
 It also gives you a “sneak peek” as to what the various firms look like, something that will give you more familiarity during interview week.

 Several firms also arrange receptions during interview week.
 We have a Wine & Cheese reception for those students we interview for summer positions, usually on the Tuesday evening of October interview week.
 We discuss this further below.
 Generally, this provides an excellent opportunity for students to meet members of the firm other than the recruiting committee.
 Our current students found these events very helpful in making their articling decisions.